ZMH-SDUST/PhysScene/README.md

 **This dataset involves human participants in both data collection and recording processes.
 We take ethical considerations, privacy protection, and responsible data usage seriously.**

+### License

+**PhysScene is released under the CC BY-NC 4.0 License.
+The dataset may be used for non-commercial research and academic purposes with appropriate attribution.
+Commercial use is prohibited without prior permission.
+Users are expected to:**

+* **Use the data responsibly and ethically**
+* **Avoid attempts to identify or contact participants**
+* **Comply with all applicable laws and institutional guidelines**

 ### Human Subjects

 **Participants were informed about the purpose and procedure of the data collection in advance.
 Participation was voluntary, and individuals had the right to decline or withdraw at any time.**